15 min read

 Julian issued a command before the moment was ready.
 The window he’d seen closed while he was still speaking.

-The field reset.
+The simulation reset.
 The room returned to its neutral configuration with a low mechanical exhalation.
+Floor plates flattened.
+Wall segments withdrew.
+The haptic pressure vanished so quickly Julian felt the absence of it as a second sensation, like stepping off a boat and discovering the ground still moving in memory.
 The debris resettled.
 The markers repositioned themselves.

 Ethan looked at his hands.
 Mateo did not speak.
 Aisha stood straight, eyes on the terrain, storing the failure somewhere it could be used.